The vision of Beyond

 To learn more about Hopewell and Mosaic’s efforts in South Africa, go HERE.

 The dire state of need in Haiti, the poorest country in the Western Hemisphere was exacerbated January 2010 when a significant earth quake struck Port au Prince , the country’s capital, killing 250,000 people and maiming hundreds of thousands more.
-Hopewell took our initial mission trip to Haiti in February 2014 and we returned to Haiti again in 2015.
-Hopewell has adopted a small village community named Leveque.
+Hopewell took our initial mission trip to Haiti in February 2014 and we returned to Haiti each year since.
+Hopewell's heart was captured by a small village community named Leveque.
 In Leveque, there is no food, no water, no electricity, no cooking fuel, no sanitary facilities, and no jobs.
-In Leveque, we have discovered an abundance of faith, hope, and pride.
+However, in Leveque, we have discovered an abundance of faith, hope, and pride.

 Ten percent (10%) of the Beyond the Walls campaign funding is dedicated towards the betterment and enhancement of Hopewell’s church facility.
-In Year 9, these funds will be dedicated towards improvements to the FLC.
+In Year 12, these funds will be dedicated towards Safety & Church-wide Computer Networking.